Then you’ll love our Guide to Sixties Birmingham for all things mod, retro and vintage

 Learn more about Birmingham’s relationship with Brutalist architecture in our blog: 5 Must-See Brutalist Birmingham Buildings.

 Stay in at Staying Cool’s Rotunda

 With jaw-dropping views across Birmingham and beyond, 1960s-inspired art, minimalist décor and big-screen TVs, why not simply enjoy a night-in at your 60s-inspired Staying Cool apartment enjoying popcorn, classic board games and all the home comforts you need.
+You can cast from your own device.
 Yeah, baby!